 Covid Vaccine Rollout: PM Modi warns against politicians jumping vaccine queue

-New Delhi, Jan 11: Prime Minister Narendra Modi on Monday assterted that public representatives do not jump queues and take vaccines ahead of other citizens but wait for their turn for the shot.
+New Delhi, Jan 11: Prime Minister Narendra Modi on Monday asserted that public representatives do not jump queues and take vaccines ahead of other citizens but wait for their turn for the shot.

 Public representatives are not part of the three-crore corona warriors and frontline workers to be vaccinated first, Modi said while nteracting with chief ministers of all states to discuss the COVID-19 situation and the vaccination roll-out in the country.